liluyandavanwyk/Hang-Man/README.md

 # Hang-Man Game
-This is a legendary hangman man game it's console based with no libraries
+This is a legendary hangman game it's console based with no libraries